thurn/violet/equipment.md

 - Cloak.
 Finely crafted, made of blue and purple material, matched blue quartz crystals as clasp.
 Save bonus, can invest essentia into it to increase the bonus.
 - Cloak.
 Mottled gray, like a thin sheet of stone.
 Good at hiding, can merge with stone.
 - Cloak.
 Brown, composed of long thorns.
 Natural armor bonus, creatures striking you take damage.
-- Faceware - Eyepatch.
+- Facewear - Eyepatch.
 Leather strap, hardened leather, krenshar hide, menacing, activate to see invisibility and have blight fight abilities.
 - Bracers.
 Steel, image of stagged daggers in opposite directions, after enemy misses you, get a free attack against them.
 - Amulet.
 Engraved image of a paladin slaying a dragon.
 Spend charges to bolster allies against fear, aura of courage, morale bonus.
 - Leather, crafted from scaly red hide, resistance to fire, bonus to natural armor.